The enduring mystery of the Terracotta Warriors and the tomb of the first emperor

 In 2012, Chinese archaeologists conducted extensive tests on the tomb complex, including scanning it with advanced imaging technology.

-They discovered elevated levels of mercury in the soil surrounding the tomb, leading some to believe that the emperor's tomb may indeed contain rivers of liquid mercury.
+They discovered elevated levels of mercury in the soil surrounding the tomb, up to 100 times the normal levels, leading some to believe that the emperor's tomb may indeed contain rivers of liquid mercury, as Sima Qian described in his records.

-However, there is currently no direct evidence of this, as the tomb has not been fully excavated due to concerns over preservation and potential damage.
+However, there is currently no direct evidence of this, as the tomb has not been fully excavated.

-While the potential use of mercury in the tomb is fascinating, it also raises concerns about the environmental and health impacts of such a discovery.
+While the potential use of mercury in the tomb is fascinating, it also raises concerns about its environmental and health impacts.

 Liquid mercury is a highly toxic substance that can have serious health effects if not handled properly, and any excavation of the tomb would need to be conducted with extreme caution and care.